 Nairn made his name in the 1970s with his book, The Break-Up Of Britain.
 It was a savage attack on the whole edifice of British power, and it advanced the bold claim that Scotland and England were heading for imminent divorce.
 Westminster is “fossilised,” it argued.
 The economy is locked in a spiral of crisis and decline.
 The Celtic peripheries are straining for more autonomy.
 The Union is dead.

 Some 40 years on, Nairn – who is retired now, and rarely writes any more – stands by his prediction, although he admits that the disintegration of the UK has taken longer than he initially anticipated.
 “It’s as hopeless as it ever was,” he says.
 “But it’s being prolonged because no-one can think of an alternative for the 80 per cent majority, which is the English, God bless them.”

 We are sitting in Nairn’s front room.
 Large patio windows face onto a neat stone-work garden.
 I’ve been here before.
 In the summer of 2014, when I was co-editing a collection of Nairn’s essays – Old Nations, Auld Enemies, New Times – I was invited round for lunch.
-I was with Nairn, too, the last time he spoke in public, at the book’s launch event a few months later, on a humid September night three days before the independence referendum.
+I was with Nairn, too, the last time he spoke in public, at the book’s launch event a few months later, at Old College on the Mound, in front of a restless crowd, on a humid September night three days before the independence referendum.